 How Fast Can You Drive With Snow Chains On Your Tires?

-Snow chains (or tire chains) are fitted to a car’s tires to get maximum traction when driving on snow and ice, but how fast can you drive with them fitted?
+Snow chains or tire chains are fitted to a car’s tires to get maximum traction when driving on snow and ice, but how fast can you drive with snow chains fitted?
 In this article, we will dive into the world of snow chains and make sure you’re safe when it comes to driving in potentially dangerous conditions.

 What Are Snow Chains